Chandrahas-kasoju/python-st3215/README.md

 ---

 ### `getBlockPosition(sts_id)`
 Move to physical limit and return position.
+Return `None` in case of error.

 - **Parameters**: `sts_id` (int)
 - **Returns**: `int` or `None`